 Who will be managing your site?

-At the planning stage it’s crucial to consider who will be managing your site as you take your organisation forward.
-We’ll deal with issues around how to commission your site or build it yourself in the third blog post in this series.
-For now think about what staff/time resources you’ll have to keeping it updated in the longer term.
+At the planning stage it’s crucial to consider who will be managing your site.
+Think about what staff/time resources you’ll have to keeping it updated in the longer term.
 Ask yourself:

 - Who will update the content?

 - Is their position secure or is the funding for their role under threat?

 - Do they have the writing skills for the web that are needed?

 - How many hours a week/month will be available for this work?

 This will affect the kind of content you have on your site and should be one of the factors you take into account when planning content.

 Do what you do well